Aston Martin: 1987–2007: Ford Motor Company

-In October 2004, Aston Martin set up the dedicated 12500 m2 Aston Martin Engine Plant (AMEP) within the Ford Germany Niehl, Cologne plant.
+In October 2004, Aston Martin set up the dedicated 12500 m2 Aston Martin Engine Plant (AMEP) within the Ford Germany plant in Niehl, Cologne.
 With the capacity to produce up to 5,000 engines a year by 100 specially trained personnel, like traditional Aston Martin engine production from Newport Pagnell, assembly of each unit was entrusted to a single technician from a pool of 30, with V8 and V12 variants assembled in under 20 hours.
 By bringing engine production back to within Aston Martin, the promise was that Aston Martin would be able to produce small runs of higher performance variants' engines.
 This expanded engine capacity allowed the entry-level V8 Vantage sports car to enter production at the Gaydon factory in 2006, joining the DB9 and DB9 Volante.

 In December 2003, Aston Martin announced it would return to motor racing in 2005.
 A new division was created, called Aston Martin Racing, which became responsible, together with Prodrive, for the design, development, and management of the DBR9 program.
 The DBR9 competes in the GT class in sports car races, including the world-famous 24 Hours of Le Mans.

 In 2006, an internal audit led Ford to consider divesting itself of parts of its Premier Automotive Group.
 After suggestions of selling Jaguar Cars, Land Rover, or Volvo Cars were weighed, Ford announced in August 2006 it had engaged UBS AG to sell all or part of Aston Martin at auction.

-2007–2018: Private Limited Company
+2007–2018: Private limited company

 On 12 March 2007, a consortium led by Prodrive chairman David Richards purchased Aston Martin for £475 million (US$848 million).
 The group included American investment banker John Sinders and two Kuwaiti companies namely Investment Dar and Adeem Investment.
 Prodrive had no financial involvement in the deal.
 Ford kept a stake in Aston Martin valued at £40 million (US$70 million).

 To demonstrate the V8 Vantage's durability across hazardous terrain and promote the car in China, the first east–west crossing of the Asian Highway was undertaken between June and August 2007.
 A pair of Britons drove 12089 km from Tokyo to Istanbul before joining the European motorway network for another 3259 km to London.
 The promotion was so successful Aston Martin opened dealerships in Shanghai and Beijing within three months.